BackofenLab/RNAProt/README.md

 CDE	C	0	test/CDE_sites.bed
 ```

 Alternatively, we can also run `rnaprot gt` with `--feat-in-1h`, to turn all `add_feat.in` features into one-hot encoding.
 This means that overlapping site positions get a "1" assigned, and non-overlapping a "0", just like for the standard region annotations (exon-intron regions, transcript regions, repeat regions).
 Note that `rnaprot gp` reuses the set `add_feat.in` file used for training (`rnaprot train`), as long as the file path is valid.
 In general, we suggest to use either one-hot encoding (C) or normalized BED column 5 values (e.g. probabilities from 0 to 1).
-If you set "N" and "3" (column 1 and 2, telling RNAProt that these are p-values), RNAProt will automatically convert them to probabilities, by using 1-p_value for the respective regions.
-As said we do not recommend using raw column 5 BED scores, since the values are not normalized, which likely will be suboptimal for learning,
+If you set "N" and "2" (column 1 and 2, telling RNAProt that these are p-values), RNAProt will automatically convert them to probabilities, by using 1-p-value for the respective regions.
+As said we do not recommend using raw column 5 BED scores, since the values are not normalized, which likely will be suboptimal for learning.

 #### Additional inputs